ProAlgos/ProAlgos-Cpp/C++/README.md

 To remove all of the files created during compilation, run `make clean`.
 You need not do this every time you make a change to a file and want to recompile it to see how it works.
 Just run `make`, and it will re-compile just those files whose contents have changed.
 For more information on `make`, read the [GNU make Manual](https://www.gnu.org/software/make/manual/make.html).

+## Unit tests
+If you would like to (and you should) add unit tests for the code you are contributing, or for some existing code, read about [Adding unit tests for C++ code](UNIT_TESTS.md).

 ## C++ Coding Guidelines
 If want to contribute an algorithm or data structure in C++, make sure to read the [C++ Coding Guidelines](CODING_GUIDELINES.md) apart from the general [Contributing Guidelines](../CONTRIBUTING.md).
 This will help in making your code conform to the style followed in this project.